state-of-the-art/BlendNet/README.md

 Repository and it's content is covered by `Apache v2.0` - so anyone can use it without any concerns.

-If you will have some time - it will be great to see your changes merged to the original repository - but it's your choise, no pressure.
+If you will have some time - it will be great to see your changes merged to the original repository - but it's your choice, no pressure.

 ## Privacy policy

-It's very important to save user private data and you can be sure: we working on security of our applications and improving it every day.
-No data could be sent somewhere without user notification and his direct approve.
+It's very important to save user private data and you can be sure: we are working on security of our applications and improving it every day.
+No data could be sent somewhere without user notification and his direct approval.
 This application is using network connection as minimum as possible to perform only the operations of it's main purpose.
 All the connections are secured by the wide using open standards.
 Any internet connection will not allow to collect any user personal data anyway.